-Sure, Simone Biles can make a double-back with a half twist look easy, but that doesn’t necessarily mean the road to success has been a walk in the park.
-The 19-year-old gymnast, who is projected to win the gold medal in the individual all-around finals this Thursday, was raised by her grandparents, Ron and Nellie Biles, and has vocalized her adoration for the couple multiple times over the years.
-So just who are Ron and Nellie Biles?
-How’d they meet, and where is Simone’s biological mother these days?
-Read on to find out.
+The 24-year-old gymnast, who is projected to win the gold medal once again in the individual all-around finals at the 2021 Tokyo Olympics, was raised by her grandparents, Ron and Nellie Biles, and has vocalized her adoration for the couple multiple times over the years.

-Some time later, Nellie became a nurse, and even co-owned a chain of Texas nursing homes.
+Not long after graduating, Nellie became a nurse and co-owned a chain of Texas nursing homes.
 Ron, meanwhile, worked as an air traffic controller.
 Together, the couple had two sons, Ron Jr. and Adam.

 2. Simone Was Adopted by Her Grandparents at Age 6

-In 2003, when Simone was just six-years-old, she and her sister, Adria, were adopted by Ron and Nellie Biles, and moved into their home in Spring, just north of Houston.
+In 2003, when Simone was just six, she and her sister, Adria, were adopted by Ron and Nellie Biles and moved into their home in Spring, Texas, according to NBC New York.
 Upon taking Simone and Adria in, Nellie promised she would love the girls as if they were her own.
 She told The Undefeated, “I don’t know the exact date, but my heart just made room.”

-Eventually, Simone decided that calling her grandparents ‘mom and dad’ was more fitting than referring to them as ‘grandma and grandpa’– she even recalls the moment she had the revelation.
-Simone told Texas Monthly, “I went upstairs and tried practicing it in the mirror—‘Mom, Dad, Mom, Dad.’
+Eventually, Simone decided that calling her grandparents ‘Mom and Dad’ was more fitting than referring to them as ‘Grandma and Grandpa’.
+Recalling the moment she had the revelation, Simone told Texas Monthly, “I went upstairs and tried practicing it in the mirror—‘Mom, Dad, Mom, Dad.’
 Then I went downstairs, and she was in the kitchen.
 I looked up at her and I was like, ‘Mom?’
 She said, ‘Yes!’ ”

-After Simone was adopted, the newly-expanded family went to counseling for two years, to make the transition somewhat smoother.
+After Simone was adopted, the newly-expanded family went to counseling for two years to ensure a smooth transition.
 Nellie told Reuters, “Me taking my barriers down and the children taking their barriers down and before you know it there is unconditional love that’s there between both of us, or between myself and my husband, and Simone and her sister.
 That goes for her brothers too, they feel the same way.
 It’s not something you can plan, it just happens.”

 Nellie and Ron are extremely supportive of Simone’s career.
-In a recent interview, Nellie told Reuters,
+In a 2016 interview, Nellie told Reuters,

 It’s really hard to explain because you do not one day wake up and decide ‘oh good, I’m going to be her mother and I’m going to love being her mother’.
 It wasn’t an easy transition because they didn’t have any connection to me and I didn’t have any connection to them.
 It was a very trying time for me because they were not my children, they were related to Ron.

-4. An NBC Announcer Was Slammed For Statements About Ron & Nellie
+4. An NBC Announcer Was Shut Down For Statements About Ron & Nellie in 2016

-Simone was just six-years-old when she first began training in gymnastics; she started competing at age 7, and quickly made her way through to the Junior National Team.
+Simone was just six-years-old when she first began training as a gymnast; she started competing at age seven and quickly made her way through to the Junior National Team.